Cybernetic-Biological/AI-Exosuit-MK-7/README.md

 # Overview

-The **AI Exosuit MK-7** is a next-generation modular wearable platform designed to explore the convergence of robotics, artificial intelligence, cybernetics, embedded systems, and digital engineering.
+The **AI Exosuit MK-7** is a next-generation modular wearable platform designed to explore the convergence of robotics, artificial intelligence, cybernetics, embedded systems, wearable technologies, digital twins, and advanced engineering visualization.

-Developed as part of the **Cybernetic Biological Initiative (CBI)**, this repository documents the ongoing research, concept artwork, engineering references, software, embedded hardware, and future development of the MK-7 platform.
+Developed under the **Cybernetic Biological Initiative (CBI)**, this repository serves as the primary engineering reference for the MK-7 platform, documenting concept artwork, technical specifications, embedded technologies, software, and future development.

-The project is intended as a long-term engineering portfolio that combines technical documentation with software development, visualization, and experimental design concepts.
+The long-term goal is to establish a unified engineering platform capable of supporting future wearable systems, modular equipment, digital twins, Unreal Engine visualization, and next-generation AI-assisted technologies.

 ---